caruano95/diarist/README.md

 If you are curious about the future, inspirations or the process of building this you can check out the [docs](docs/diarist.md).

 ## How to run it

-*Note: the app requires a MySQL instance up and running*

 ### Run migrations
 ```